 How the annual nasal flu vaccine helps your child

 The annual flu vaccine can help reduce your child's risk of getting flu over the winter months.
-It's important to protect your child because:
+It's important to protect your child every year because:

 children are two to three times more likely to catch flu than adults

 children under five are more likely to be admitted to hospital with flu than any other age group